bane-stealthium/gpubreach/src/README.md

 Expected: id **826**.
 Found Spike id: **826**.
 ```

-There are no direct way to verify whether the massaging worked directly after this point.
+There is no direct way to verify whether the massaging worked directly after this point.
 However, if one have a page table dumper installed like `https://github.com/0x5ec1ab/gpu-tlb/tree/main/extractor`, you can check whether a PT region is resident where you expect it to.

-Run the following to see how it will look like in the complete pipeline:
+Run the following to see what it will look like in the complete pipeline:
 ```bash
 python3 gpubreach.py first_region_test --n_step1 24109 -t 0.2 -s 15 -c "$BREACH_ROOT/flip_config_sample/FLIP_LEFT_TMPL.ini" -v
 ```